TulipaEnergy/TulipaEnergyModel.jl/docs/src/40-formulation.md

 #### [Investment Limits of a Group](@id investment-group-constraints)

-These constraints apply to assets in a group using the investment method $\mathcal{G}^{\text{ai}}$.
+These constraints apply to assets in a group using the investment method $\mathcal{G}^{\text{ai}}_y$.
 They help impose an investment potential of a spatial area commonly shared by several assets that can be invested there.

 > **Note**: These constraints are applied to the investments each year.
 The model does not yet have investment limits to a group's accumulated invested capacity.